| Other pages: Dialysis Konnections and our Australian Dialysis Unit Guide

 Prohibited list; Therapeutic use exemptions World Anti-Doping Agency

-- Travel with at least a 3 day reserve of supplies - weather and flight delays, unexpected scheduling or shipment delays.
+- Travel with at least a 3 day reserve of supplies - to cover you for weather and flight delays, unexpected scheduling or shipment delays.
 Bags can also go astray - they may arrive on the next flight, however, to be safe always pack medications in a carry-on bag, never in checked luggage.

 - Ensure you arrange a clean space in advance to do exchanges and store supplies.
-Carry 2 universal connectors, one in personal bag and one in checked luggage, in case one is lost in transit.
+Carry two universal power connectors, one in personal bag and one in checked luggage, in case one is lost in transit.

-- If you bring syringes you must bring the drug you inject, like insulin etc (some countries including Australia require a special license for certain drugs).
-There is no limit to how many empty syringes you can take as long as you also have the drug with you, with a professionally printed label that clearly identifies it.
-On your return trip make sure you declare any drugs you were given or prescribed.
-A treatment letter may be requested by Customs when returning home.
+- If you bring syringes, you must bring the drug you inject, like insulin etc (some countries including Australia require a special license for certain drugs).
+There is no limit to how many unused empty syringes you can take as long as you also have the drug with you which must display a professionally printed label that clearly identifies it.
+On your return trip ensure you declare any drugs you were given or prescribed.
+A treatment letter listing medication may be requested by Customs when returning home.

 - If you travel by plane or train, make arrangements for special meals (e.g. low-salt, low-fat, diabetic) .
-If diabetic carry glucose tablets and snacks such as low-potassium juice to treat low blood sugar.
-Travel with lunch or nutrition supplement in case of delays.
-Managing diabetes can be simpler by having insulin, syringes and blood glucose monitoring unit in your hand luggage.
+If diabetic, carry glucose tablets and snacks such as low-potassium juice to treat low blood sugar.
+Travel with lunch or nutrition supplement, in case of delays.
+Managing diabetes can be simpler by having a travel pack of insulin, syringes and blood glucose monitoring unit in your hand luggage.

 - Pack an emergency supply of bandages, pain killers, insect-bite ointment and anti-diarrhoea pills.
 Ask your health team for names of over-the-counter drugs you may use.
-Avoid over-exposure to the sun - take a high-factor sunscreen and use it - sun protection is very important for transplant patient.
+Avoid over-exposure to sun - take a high-factor sunscreen and use it - sun protection is very important for transplant patients.